FigurePOS/react-native-local-server/CONTRIBUTING.md

 - `test`: adding or updating tests, e.g. add integration tests using detox.
 - `chore`: tooling changes, e.g. change CI config.

-Our pre-commit hooks verify that your commit message matches this format when committing.

 ### Linting and tests